DNS validation

 From July 23, 2024, the CNAME record creation method will change.
 The CNAME Record Name and Record Value will remain fixed for specific domains without changes.
 Going forward, once you enter a value in the DNS record, the same input value will be used to validate it when issuing a certificate for the specific domain.

-• Condition: the CNAME Record Name and Record Value for a specific domain are unique for each member.
+• Condition: The CNAME Record Name and Record Value for a specific domain are unique for each member.

-• Application: this applies to improvements made after July 23, 2024.
+• Application: This applies to improvements made after July 23, 2024.
 For domains issued before this date, the CNAME Record Name and Record Value will change once and remain fixed.

 The following is the Advanced certificate type DNS validation method.

-• Record Name: it is a validation value that is entered in the DNS record name.
+• Record name: It is a validation value that is entered in the DNS record name.

-• Record Value: it is a validation value that is entered in the DNS record value.
+• Record value: It is a validation value that is entered in the DNS record value.

 Note